darryldigsit/XDR_Investigations/README.md

 Install the XDR Ribbon plug-in into your browser Naviage to the latest research on this threat
     Use SANS:  https://isc.sans.edu/diary/vBulletin+Exploits+CVE202548827+CVE202548828/32006
-Launch the XDR Ribbon browser plug-in
+Launch the XDR Ribbon browser plug-in.
-Locate: "Find Observables on Page" button and scrape the page of observables Select all of the observables and run an investigation
+Locate: "Find Observables on Page" button and scrape the page of observables.
+Select all of the observables and run an investigation.

 If the batch file was previously ran, you will see a connection from the host you ran the file on along with any other integrated associations.
 You can pivot on the host and see the full incident.